vikas807/java-gradle/README.md

 A simple springboot application to demonstrate ci/cd pipeline with jenkins, gradle, docker, and kubernetes.

+## Tools

+1. git - source code management
+2. jenkins - ci/cd pipeline
+3. gradle - for build tools
+4. docker - as a target environment to host the application
+5. kubernetes - to manage the docker containers

+## Flow
+   Once the developer develops a new feature, the source code is pushed to the git.
+The latest source code is then taken by Jenkins and build artifacts from it with the help of gradle build tool.
+The artifact should be deployed to a target environment like docker or kubernetes
 ## Table of Content

 1. Setup an AWS EC2 Instance